 President, TheSecretToWriting.com

-Texas Southern University (TSU), Doctoral Student (Education)
+Texas Southern University (TSU), Doctoral Candidate (Education)

 UCLA Anderson School of Management, M.B.A.